acadadev/rosrider_doc/10_DEBUG/README.md

 __TODO__

 - ros2rpi config explanation, is it 0x33 for default
-- couple of rosparam commands
+- couple of ros param commands
 - led blink documentation - red
 - sysctl commands
 - rosrider_smbus
 - connecting servos
 - connecting rosrider with qwic
 - Explanation of parameter 0x33 in rosrider, 0x0 to cancel.

 __Troubleshooting__